Lala Kent Shares Racy Photo On Instagram: ‘We Are Women And We Are Free’

 Lala Kent disabled her comments on the racy photo.

 As fans will recall, Lala Kent was brought to Vanderpump Rules for its fourth season after being hired as a hostess at SUR Restaurant.
 However, after going topless during a cast trip and finding herself in the midst of a flirting scandal with Jax Taylor, she began feuding with a number of her co-stars.
-Then, during Season 5, after calling out Katie Maloney and Stassi Schroeder for gaining wait during the show’s hiatus, her tension with her co-stars reached an all-time high.
+Then, during Season 5, after calling out Katie Maloney and Stassi Schroeder for gaining weight during the show’s hiatus, her tension with her co-stars reached an all-time high.

 Lala Kent then quit Vanderpump Rules midway through Season 5 after her co-stars began targeting her secret relationship, claiming that Kent was hiding her boyfriend from the cameras because he was a married man.